FAQ

 -

-- Social gatherings for you and your guests are welcomed and encouraged.
+- Social gatherings for you and your guests are welcomed and encouraged, so long as they are reasonable in nature and not providing an unreasonable nuisance or disturbance to other residents.

 - Please be aware of your neighbors and contain any noise or behaviors that may become objectionable to them.